JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 ## FIRST CONTINENTAL CONGRESS (Fall 1774)

-Seeing the Boston was under Britain's control, the remaining colonies held the First Continental Congress at Carpenter's Hall in Philadelphia, from September 5, to October 26, 1774.
-The colonies were united in a determination to show a combined authority to Great Britain.
+The other colonies seeing that Boston was under Britain's control, the remaining colonies held the `First Continental Congress` at Carpenter's Hall in Philadelphia, from September 5, to October 26, 1774.
+56 delegates were there such as Famous people like John Adams, Samuel Adams, Robert Treat Paine and George Washington.
+The colonies were united in a
+determination to show a combined authority to Great Britain.

 On October 14, the `Declaration and Resolves` established